 A final exercise in defining your identity is to explain in a few words what you do and what your music sounds like.
 This is one of the important steps that reflect your musical identity through your album cover.

-Now that you have defined your identity and know who you are talking to, the stage of designing your cover will be easier.
+Now that you have defined your identity and know who you are talking to, the stage of designing your album cover art will be easier.

-As with any graphic composition, you should focus on the following:
+As with any graphic design, you should focus on the following:

 Colour is one of the most important aspects of defining an album cover design: whether you choose a black and white cover or prefer brighter colours, the message conveyed will not be the same.